Praveenrtp/my-website/README.md

+Designed and developed a React web based application built with redux which provides movie ratings, overview, crews and reviews by fetching real time data from the The Movie Database API.
-A react app built with redux and The Movie Database API.
-The app is deployed to AWS S3 and distributed with AWS cloudfront.
-Created AWS resources using Terraform.
+The app is deployed to AWS S3 and distributed with AWS cloudFront using Continuous Integration/Continuous Delivery.
+Created AWS Resources using Terraform.

 ## Tools
 * React